gonzalo-bulnes/securedrop-docs/docs/admin.rst

 .. figure:: images/manual/screenshots/journalist-admin_index_no_documents.png
    :align: center
-   :alt: SecureDrop main page
+   :alt: The top navigation of the Journalist Interface says 'Logged on as Journalist' and displays an 'Admin' link.
    :figwidth: 80%
    :width: 100%

-   Journalist Interface's source list page.
-Click on the image to see it full-size.

 In the course of normal administration operations you should not need to view source communications, but if you do, you can find information on managing submissions in